 - Bok – Means both hi and goodbye, so you can’t go wrong.
 Two for the price of one.

 - Fala lijepa (or lipa, if traveling to Dalmatia where Split is).
+The “j” is pronounced like a “y” in English.
 It’s much easier to pronounce than “hvala” for most people.

 Learning these 3 things will get you through 90% of situations.
 Most conversations in Croatia follow the same basic structure.